-- Deer of either sex may be taken during the first Saturday of the blackpowder firearm deer season in and west of Henderson, Buncombe, Yancey, Mitchell and Avery counties (includes game lands).
+- Deer of either sex may be taken on the first Saturday of the blackpowder firearm deer season in and west of Henderson, Buncombe, Yancey, Mitchell and Avery counties (includes game lands).

-- Deer of either sex may be taken anytime during the blackpowder firearm deer season in and east of Polk, Rutherford, McDowell, Burke, Caldwell, Watauga and Ashe counties (includes game lands).
+- Deer of either sex may be taken anytime during the blackpowder firearm deer season in areas in the maximum either-sex gun season, and in and east of Polk, Rutherford, McDowell, Burke, Caldwell, Watauga and Ashe counties (includes game lands).

 Gun Either-Sex Deer Season

-- Deer of either sex may only be taken during the gun season during those dates indicated on pages Deer Zone Maps.
+- Deer of either sex may only be taken during the gun season during those dates indicated on Deer Zone Maps and Regulations for Specific Game Lands.
 Most gun either-sex seasons fall under one of the following four categories in North Carolina: